Vault-of-Jok3r/CTF/README.md

 2. Add your resources or update existing sections
 3. Submit a Pull Request with a clear description of your changes

-## License

-This repository is licensed under the [MIT](LICENSE) license.
-You are free to use and share the resources provided here.

 ## Acknowledgements

 Thank you to all contributors and the CTF community for sharing knowledge and enthusiasm!